Monsters of Morningside

-The only good part was that Linden had finally seen the Zoombies.
+The only good part was that Linden finally had to admit that the Zoombies were real.

 The day before Thanksgiving, Alex and Grandma Kuku arranged crisp, brown leaves on the dining table, which was what Mom would have been doing, had she been there.
 Mom always did it in a special way.

 "Like this."
-Alex showed Kuku how: not in straight lines, but not just tossed willy-nilly the way she was doing it, either.
+Alex showed Kuku: not in straight lines, but not just tossed willy-nilly the way she was doing it, either.